1xn/danieljuan/README.md

-Aloha!
+##Aloha!

 this is my first website hosted on github pages.

+Enforced SSL encryption courtesy of Let's Encrypt.

-Learning how to commit and push.
+Finally learning how to commit and push to repositories via terminal.

-:D
+Yay! 🥰